johnmholmes/YouTube-Can-Arduino-Nano/README.md

 # I now have some videos available.

-Can Bus Introduction Keeping it Simple Part 1 Can_send  https://youtu.be/nReYv7AuRKM
+Can Bus Introduction Keeping it Simple Part 1 can_send  https://youtu.be/nReYv7AuRKM

-Can Bus Introduction Keeping it Simple Part 2 Can_led https://youtu.be/QWkKpsVkfYs
+Can Bus Introduction Keeping it Simple Part 2 can_led https://youtu.be/QWkKpsVkfYs

+Can Bus Introduction Part 3 can_buttonv1 https://youtu.be/UP8DhyaETAk

+Can Bus Introduction Part 4 Cables and Frequencies  https://youtu.be/fLdaum8oW4s

+Can Bus Introduction Part 5 can_buttonv2 https://youtu.be/KHAcO5UrAmc

+Can Bus Introduction Part 6 can_buttonsv 1 2 input producer https://youtu.be/iX94LOcw23w

 ----

 # Latest software added

  25 Novemeber

+can_led show how to read the message recieved

 can_buttons_v1 - this allows for to inputs on pins 6 & 7 to send data on the bus.